Jump to content

 BIOS and cooling

-The MI25 is a power hungry, passively cooled accelerator card that often exhibits incompatibility with consumer level hardware and has no video out by default.
+The MI25 is an affordable, power hungry, passively cooled accelerator card with 16GB of HBM2 VRAM that often exhibits incompatibility with consumer level hardware and has no video out by default.
 To remedy this, we can flash a WX9100 BIOS to the MI25, which lowers the power limit from 220W to 170W, enables the Mini DisplayPort hidden behind the PCIe bracket, enables the fan header to be used for active cooling, and allows consumer equipment to boot with the MI25 attached if it would not before.

 Depending on your situation, you may be able to flash the BIOS from within the operating system using amdvbflashAUR if you can boot successfully and keep it cool.
 Alternatively, the BIOS can be flashed quite easily in hardware without the risk of overheating.